markojerkic/Tensorflow_style_transfer/README.md

 </p>

 ## Influence
-This programm was inspired by the original [paper](https://arxiv.org/abs/1705.04058), and the [official Keras turorial](https://github.com/keras-team/keras/tree/master/examples).
+This programm was inspired by the original [paper](https://arxiv.org/abs/1705.04058).